Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/equivalence_of_trees.md

 ```

 The definition and proof for $\LP -\RP$-canonical vertices are identical.
 Similarly to the canonical
-tree case, we define a third positivity class for a vertex, the \textbf{neutral vertex}, a vertex
+tree case, we define a third positivity class for a vertex, the **neutral vertex**, a vertex that is
-that is both $\LP
+both $\LP
 -\RP$-canonical and $\LP+\RP$-canonical.